 We'll provide a live figure model at each session and a skilled, professional artist to instruct (developing artists) or critique (experienced artists).

 Want to work independently?
 You are welcome to.

 Bring your preferred drawing implements (we can recommend some!) and paper; we'll provide the art-boards, easels, and tables.

 We'll invite varied body-types and genders to model and encourage dynamic poses each week so you can truly explore the human form.

 All experience levels welcome.
 Open to adults 18+, or, youth with permission of parent or guardian.

-Sessions take place every Tuesday evening, attendance at all sessions not required.
+Sessions take place every Tuesday evening, registration is required.
+Attendance at all sessions not required.